you-n-g/simplegpt.nvim/README.md

+# 🤏 SimpleGPT
+Simple GPT is a simple, **QA-customizable** plugin for interacting with ChatGPT in Vim.

 # Motivation of this plugin
 Though we have [a lot of ChatGPT plugins](#related-projects) to leverage the power of ChatGPT in Vim, I still find it hard to locate a handy one that completely fits my workflow.